Honolulu: Arts and culture

-Visual arts

-Various institutions for the visual arts are in Honolulu.

 The Honolulu Museum of Art has Hawaii's largest collection of Asian and Western art.
 It also has the largest collection of Islamic art, housed at the Shangri La estate.
 Since the merger of the Honolulu Academy of Arts and The Contemporary Museum, Honolulu (now called the Honolulu Museum of Art Spalding House) in 2011, the museum is also the state's only contemporary art museum.
 The contemporary collections are housed at main campus (Spalding House) in Makiki and a multi-level gallery in downtown Honolulu at the First Hawaiian Center.
 The museum hosts a film and video program dedicated to arthouse and world cinema in the museum's Doris Duke Theatre, named for the museum's historic patroness Doris Duke.

 The Hawaii State Art Museum (also downtown) has pieces by local artists as well as traditional Hawaiian art.
 The museum is administered by the Hawaii State Foundation on Culture and the Arts.

 Honolulu also annually holds the Hawaii International Film Festival (HIFF).
 It showcases some of the best films from producers all across the Pacific Rim and is the largest "East meets West" style film festival of its sort in the United States.